 Remote employees are more engaged than office workers.
 It is quite like the long distance relationship, hard at first, but gets very strong with the passage of time.
 This report by TinyPulse claims that remote workers feel more valued than office workers.
 Another study suggests that 87% remote workers feel more connected while using video conferencing.

 We have earlier discussed how AT&T saved $150 million a year in extra hours.
 This is because remote workers logged at least 5 more hours a week.
-Another organization, Pacific Bell, claims that telecommuters have 25% fewer absence than the ones who work in the office.

 This is all because remote workers are more engaged and loyal to the business.